v-paalex/OfficeDocs-o365seccomp/SecurityCompliance/custom-sensitive-information-types.md

 Now that you've completed the preliminary information, it's helpful to understand how custom sensitive information types are defined in the XML of the custom rule package.

 The `Rules` element contains all of the sensitive information types in the rule package.
 The term "rule" is bit confusing because you also rules in DLP policies to define the conditions, exceptions, and actions for detected content.
 However, the `Rules` element in the rule package (or even in the name "rule package") aren't the same as the rules in DLP policies.
-That's OK, because there's little need to talk about "rules" in the XML file after this (for example, thery's no `Rule` element within the `Rules` element).
+That's OK, because there's little need to talk about "rules" in the XML file after this (for example, there's no `Rule` element within the `Rules` element).

-Within the `Rules` element, each sensitive information type is definied in the `Entity` element, so the terms "entity" and "sensitive information type" are interchangeable.
+Within the `Rules` element, each sensitive information type is defined in the `Entity` element, so the terms "entity" and "sensitive information type" are interchangeable.
 Each `Entity` element contains:

 - A required GUID that's different from the GUID value you used for the rule package in the previous section.
 You can generate a GUID in Windows PowerShell by running the following command: